 There is a very visible disparity between old settlements and newly developed suburban areas.
 Accra’s older parts barely have sufficient infrastructure.
 On the contrary, newer parts boast services and infrastructure that cater for the needs of the middle and the higher income earners.
-In fact, when you move across the city you notice that almost all side roads are dirt roads, especially in poorer areas.
-That was just one very obvious example.
+In fact, when you move across the city, you notice that almost all side roads are dirt roads, especially in poorer areas.
+That’s just one very obvious example.

 There are three broad categories of housing in Accra: low-income, middle-income and high-income areas.
 The low-income housing areas include the oldest parts of Accra such as Jamestown, Usshertown and Osu.
 Before going to Accra, I wanted to learn more about the city that I was going to visit, so I also read about its colonial past.

 I visited other countries with the colonial history, primarily in South America.
 They were all Spanish colonies.
 Putting aside all moral discussions about colonialism, each and every South American country that I visited had some valuable legacy left by the Spanish, that today benefits those countries.
 I am referring to colonial cities such as Cartagena in Colombia, Quito in Ecuador, Cusco in Peru and Sucre in Bolivia.
 The old colonial parts of these cities are beautiful and deservedly attract a lot of tourists.
-They generate a lot of money for the economy and the local population.
+They generate a lot of money for the economy and for the local population.
 At least, something good from the colonial past.

-I more or less expected the same in Accra.
+I expected the same in Accra.
 I was very wrong!
-There are perhaps several building from that era in Accra’s oldest parts, otherwise everything is just low-income housing or slums.
-It is a shocking realisation, especially if you consider how much wealth the British extracted, while they left almost nothing in return.
+There are perhaps several buildings from that era in oldest parts of the city, otherwise everything is just low-income housing or slums.
+It’s a shocking realisation, especially if you consider how much wealth the British extracted, while they left almost nothing in return.